Welcome to the KVFinder-web service!

 - Paulo Sergio Lopes-de-Oliveira (Principal Investigator)

-The team belongs to the Computational Biology Laboratory ( LBC ) at the Brazilian Biosciences National Laboratory ( LNBio ) in the Brazilian Center for Research in Energy and Materials ( CNPEM )
+This team operates within the Computational Biology Laboratory ( LBC ) at the Brazilian Biosciences National Laboratory ( LNBio ) under the Brazilian Center for Research in Energy and Materials ( CNPEM )

 LBC Staff